AmanJhaDoon/Remnux_installation/README.md

 - wait for the installation process to complete.
 - Once the installation is complete, open the VirtualBox application.

-# Steps to install remnux on oracle VM
+# Steps to install REmnux on oracle VM
 - Installing the REMnux virtual machine in Oracle VM VirtualBox is a straightforward process.
 Here are the steps to install REMnux:

 - Open Oracle VM VirtualBox and click on the "New" button to create a new virtual machine.